 Whether self or family travel, an employee can claim the tax deducted on the travel expenses.
 The family includes immediate parents, spouse, children (exemption available for only two).

 Carry forward of LTA:

-If one misses availing exemption, there is an option to carry forward one journey to the next block.
+If one misses availing exemption, one can carry forward one journey to the next block.
 Under such cases, employees must use the carry forwarded journey in the first calendar year of the subsequent block.

 How to claim LTA: